abdulhafiz999/JobsFi-contract/README.md

 ## 🔐 Subscription Logic

-Employers must pay `0.2 APE` to access job posting features.
+Employers can pay some amount of APE to access job posting features.
 Subscriptions are stored and validated before allowing job posting actions.

 ## 🚀 Deployment